Speaking (and Singing) Truth

 By a great stroke of luck she is chosen to spend two weeks, including Christmas holidays, at the Fifth Avenue home of Oliver Warbucks, played by Lanny Mitchell as a lonely man who overcame enormous obstacles to gain the security of wealth.

 With the help of his kind, efficient secretary Grace Farrell (the ever-popular Shirley Andress), Warbucks and Annie quickly bond.
-Mitchell shines as he leads the others in “N.Y.C,” the show’s salute to New York, and in his ballad “Something Was Missing.”
+Mitchell shines as he leads the others in “N.Y.C.,” the show’s salute to New York, and in his ballad “Something Was Missing.”

 Meanwhile, Miss Hannigan, the boozy orphanage matron, is seething with jealousy of Annie’s happy situation.
 In Lyn Burg’s rip-roaring portrayal, Hannigan expresses emotion with every inch of her body, which seems capable of bending in all directions.
 She snarls, she roars, she terrifies with her evil eye.